FusionAuth/fusionauth-site/site/_posts/2021-01-25-oggeh-fusionauth.md

 I would say that OGGEH Cloud Computing is a business built by nerds seeking out other nerds.
 Surviving on cloud usage subscriptions.
 (We might expose our platform as an open-source project in the near future.)

 > [FusionAuth] works like a charm from the first attempt.
-That’s something not usually happens when trying new things.
+That's something not usually happens when trying new things.

 **Dan:** How do you use FusionAuth?
 OAuth?
 User management?
 Social sign-on?
 Something else?

 **Ahmed:** As we speak, FusionAuth manages and authenticates our users to use OGGEH Cloud Platform tools (Cloud Apps, Cloud CMS, Cloud Stats, .. etc).
 As well as a separate tenant/customer for each cloud app that requires its user authentication at the frontend (like e-commerce apps).

 We prefer OpenID Connect and OAuth 2.0 for the implementation.
-At the moment, we use both Authorization Code and Implicit flows for the authentication of our platform tools, and only Implicit flow on cloud apps (since they’re PWA).
+At the moment, we use both Authorization Code and Implicit flows for the authentication of our platform tools, and only Implicit flow on cloud apps (since they're PWA).

 Securing OGGEH Cloud Platform customers are one of our main focuses, so we do not allow any special markup and/or scripts anyway.
 As I mentioned earlier, we introduce pure content management only.
-This means there’s no easy way to inject code using our platform.
+This means there's no easy way to inject code using our platform.

 **Dan:** What problems did we solve for you?
 And how were you solving them before FusionAuth?